google/xsecurelock/README.md

     locale-dependent multibyte encoding (usually UTF-8).
 Use the `mb*` C functions to act on these.
 *   Output: it may draw on or create windows below `$XSCREENSAVER_WINDOW`.
 *   Exit status: if authentication was successful, it must return with status zero.
 If it returns with any other status (including e.g. a segfault), XSecureLock assumes failed authentication.
+*   It is recommended that it shall spawn the configured authentication protocol module and let it do the actual authentication; that way the authentication module can focus on the user interface alone.

+# Authentication Protocol Modules

+The following authentication protocol ("authproto") modules are included:

+*   `authproto_htpasswd`: Authenticates via a htpasswd style file stored in `~/.xsecurelock.pw`.
+To generate this file, run: `( umask 077; htpasswd -cB ~/.xsecurelock.pw "$USER" )` Use this only if you for some reason can't use PAM!
+*   `authproto_pam`: Authenticates via PAM.
+Use this.
+*   `authproto_pamtester`: Authenticates via PAM using pamtester.
+Shouldn't be required unless you can't compile `authproto_pam`.
+Only supports simple password based conversations.

+## Writing Your Own Module

+The authentication protocol module is a separate executable, whose name must start with `authproto_` and be installed together with the included `authproto_` modules (default location:
+`/usr/local/libexec/xsecurelock/helpers`).

+*   Input: in response to some output messages, it may receive authproto messages.
+See helpers/authproto.h for details.
+*   Output: it should output authproto messages; see helpers/authproto.h for details.
+*   Exit status: if authentication was successful, it must return with status zero.
+If it returns with any other status (including e.g. a segfault), XSecureLock assumes failed authentication.